blossm-network/toolbox/README.md

 #### Read-side organization

 Read-side functionality is organized around permissions.
-Blossm read-side procedures can be organized and easily configured to pull off very specific intents, such as "I only want a certain account to have access to these views", or "I only want certain group of accounts to have access to these views", or "I want everyone who is authenticated to have access to these views", or the most broad "I want everyone on the internet to have access to these views".
+Blossm read-side procedures can be organized and easily configured to behave according to very specific intents, such as: only certain accounts should have access to these views, or only certain groups of accounts have access to these views, or: everyone who is authenticated should have access to these views, or the most broad: everyone on the internet should have access to these views.

+* `context`
-* `context` - Blossm manages permissions most broadly through `contexts`.
+  Blossm manages permissions most broadly through `contexts`.
 Without going into the specifics of how permissions work, note that requests are made to `view-gateways` with a cookie containing a JWT token with information about the `contexts` that are accessible by this token. `view-stores` can be placed in a `context` if it can only be accessed by tokens that have that `context` specified.

   For example, let's say you're building a task manager application for a team.
 Let's say there is a "team" `domain`, and that the `root` of your team is "q1w2e3r4t5y6".
 Since your account is associated with this team, your session token will have a `context` in it like so:

 ```javascript
 {